-Category Scoring Criteria The type of presentation is appropriate for the topic and audience.
-Organization Information is presented in a logical sequence.
-Presentation appropriately cites the requisite number of references.
-Content The introduction is attention-getting, lays out the problem well, and establishes a framework for the rest of the presentation.
+Category Scoring Criteria Organization [20pts] The type of presentation is appropriate for the topic and audience.
+Information is presented in a logical sequence.
+The presentation appropriately cites the requisite number of references.
+Content [40pts] The introduction is attention-getting, lays out the problem well, and establishes a framework for the rest of the presentation.
 Technical terms are well-defined in language appropriate for the target audience.
 The presentation contains accurate information.
-Material included is relevant to the overall message/purpose.
+The material included is relevant to the overall message/purpose.
 An appropriate amount of material is prepared, and points made reflect well their relative importance.
 There is an obvious conclusion summarizing the presentation.
+Presentation [40pts] Speaker maintains good eye contact with the audience/camera and is appropriately animated.
+Speaker uses a clear, audible voice.
+Delivery is poised, controlled, and smooth.
+Good language skills and pronunciation are used.
+Visual aids are well prepared, informative, effective, and not distracting.
+The length of the presentation is within the assigned time limits.
+Information was well communicated.